wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ## Lineage

-When selecting an artifact in the **Artifacts** tab, you will be able to see your artifact's lineage.
+When selecting an artifact in the **Artifacts** tab, you can see your artifact's lineage.
 This graph view shows a general overview of your pipeline.

 To view an artifact graph: